kmwallio/ThiefMD/docs/deets/index.md

 ![](/images/katex_preview.png)

-Use [KaTeX](https://katex.org) to render Math Equations in Previews. *Currently requires libmarkdown 2.2.0 or greater*.
+Use [KaTeX](https://katex.org) to render Math Equations in Previews. *Currently requires libmarkdown 2.2.0 or greater*[^flatpak-recommended].

+[^flatpak-recommended]: Using [flatpak](https://flathub.org/apps/details/com.github.kmwallio.thiefmd) will let ThiefMD use the latest and greatest versions of its dependencies.

 ## Syntax Highlighting